 What About the Installation Process?

 Romeo’s Fuel has been helping families make the switch for years.
-We have the cheapest heating oil around.
+We have the cheapest heating oil around and can beat JC discount fuel.
 If you would like to set up a free consultation, or to discuss further tank options, please call us today!